 Chapter 1 First Day

 “I’ll go first.”
 Miles says.
-He steps forward and slowly opens the creaky door.
+As he steps forward and slowly opens the creaky door.
 He puts one foot inside, his massive metal wings follow him, and then the other foot.
 He is gone in the darkness.

 “Miles!”
 I whisper loudly.
 “Miles!”
 I peak into the house as the door creaks even more it seems when I push it open.
 All I see is dust settling over white sheets covering furniture.
 I hear a muffling in the back of the house.
 I stroll quietly toward the sound.
 The floor creaks in a few spots, scaring me.
 Where is Miles?
 I peak through doorways and finally get to the back of the house there is a big open room.
 Little light shines in through the boarded-up windows, I have to adjust my eyes to see, the sunlight shines through the boards, dust is settling everywhere.
 I see something glistening in what little light there is.
 I walk towards it.
 It’s annoying how I can’t see, so I go to the window and pull on one board to let some light in.
 When I turn around, I see Violet she is bleeding from her head and she is passed out tied up on the wall there is something in her mouth, a rag or a sock.
 Miles is next to her, he is bleeding blue blood, his eyes are open, he is looking at me hopelessly.
 I run to them and bend down to help.
 There are slimy snakes everywhere around them, holding them down and holding them against the wall.

 This is the first time I felt completely helpless, wondering if I could actually help my friends, let alone help another planet or be a princess of it!
 I guess, I should start at the beginning ...